jinghaoliu/Web/index.md

 ---
 layout: about
+I'm a Ph.D. student at ReLER Lab, AAII, University of Technology Sydney (UTS), supervised by Dr. Linchao Zhu.
+Prior to joining uts, I received a B.Eng degree in engineering from Guangxi Normal University.
 ---

 # Biography
-I received a B.Eng degree in Engineering from Guangxi Normal University in 2019.

 <br/>

 # Publications